Mahmoud-Tawfik1/05-Algorithms-Problem-Solving-Level-2-Solutions/README.md

 - Mathematical algorithms
 - Implementing mathematical functions manually

-Each solution was written with a focus on clean, readable, and organized code.
+Each solution was written with an emphasis on clean, readable, and organized code.

 ---